zylklab/mlbuffet/README.md

 **Update model information**

 A model may have incomplete information, wrong information or no information at all.
-You can update a model's description with the POST method:
+You can update the description of a model using the POST method:

 `curl -X POST -H "Content-Type: application/json" --data '{"model_description":"This model classifies a 4 element array input between different species of Iris flowers."}' http://localhost:8002/api/v1/updateinfo/iris.onnx`

 **Upload a new model**

-You can upload your own .onnx models to the server by using the /upload<model_name> method.
+You can upload your own .onnx models to the server using the /upload<model_name> method.

 `curl -X POST -F "path=@/path/to/directory/<model_name>.onnx" http://localhost:8002/api/v1/models/upload_<model_name>.onnx`

 **Delete a model**

-Delete the models you don't need anymore with the /delete_<model_name> method.
+Delete the models you do not need anymore with the /delete_<model_name> method.

 `curl -X DELETE http://localhost:8002/api/v1/models/delete_<model_name>.onnx`